 Financial aid repayment is required for students who completely withdraw from all classes prior to completing 60 percent of the term.
 Financial aid repayment includes, but is not limited to, students who are awarded the Pell Grant, Supplemental Opportunity Grant, and direct loans.

 Students who complete more than 60 percent of the term and then completely withdraw from classes are considered to have earned 100 percent of the financial aid disbursed to them and there is no repayment.

-Students who receive federal financial aid for the 2019-2020 academic year and withdraw prior to the 60 percent point of their enrollment period may be subject to repayment:
+Students who receive federal financial aid for the 2023-2024 academic year and withdraw prior to the 60 percent point of their enrollment period may be subject to repayment:

 Students will have 30 days from the date of notification to return the amount owed to Diablo Valley College.
 If the repayment amount is not made in full, the amount owed will be reported to the U.S. Department of Education for the student to make satisfactory payment arrangements after 45 days.

 Please note that students who owe repayment of aid will not be eligible to receive financial aid at any college until the repayment conditions are met.